SocialClaw

 The framework I would use

-1. Does the product give the agent a stable workspace or auth boundary?
+Does it give the agent a stable workspace or auth model?

-5. Can the workflow inspect run or post state after publish?
+Can you inspect run or post state after publish?

 That framework immediately separates UI-first social managers from workflow-first publishing backends.